Instagram tests using AI, other tools for age verification

 Instagram is testing new ways to verify the age of people using its service, including a face-scanning artificial intelligence tool, having mutual friends verify their age or uploading an ID.

-But the tools won’t be used, at least not yet, to try to keep children off of the popular photo and video-sharing app.
+But the tools won’t be used, at least not yet, to block children from the popular photo and video-sharing app.
 The current test only involves verifying that a user is 18 or older.

 The use of face-scanning AI, especially on teenagers, raised some alarm bells Thursday, given the checkered history of Instagram parent Meta when it comes to protecting users’ privacy.
 Meta stressed that the technology used to verify people’s age cannot recognize one’s identity — only age.
 Once the age verification is complete, Meta said it and Yoti, the AI contractor it partnered with to conduct the scans, will delete the video.